HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/fidex/fidex.md

 ---

 ### Maximum number of iterations
 *Maximum number of `Fidex` iterations allowed.
-Also the maximum possible number of antecedents in a rule.*
+Also the maximum possible number of antecedents in a rule.
+Takes values in the range `[1,∞[`.*

 |  **Property**           | **Value**           |
 |:------------------------|:--------------------|